Cross-training – two ways to complement your pole dance workout

 Strength training for pole dancing

+What are other possibilities of cross-training?
 As you have surely noticed, pole dancers are strong people.
-The upper body and core strength that it takes to lift your body weight on the pole is amazing.
+The upper body and core strength that it takes to lift your body weight on the pole are amazing.
 Of course, you can always have fun pole dancing, even as a beginner without strength, but if you want to take your pole choreographies to the next level, you will want to become stronger.

 Developing your upper body and your core strength will be useful for most pole dancing choreographies.
-You will also benefit from building muscle on your lower body, many moves like layback require to grab the pole tightly with your legs.
+You will also benefit from building muscle in your lower body, many moves like layback require grabbing the pole tightly with your legs.
 If you are a beginner, you can start with the basics like bodyweight exercises or with little added weight, and don’t get intimidated by more advanced people at the gym!

 Think of including mobility exercises in your workouts, these are very important for maintaining a good range of motion and control over your body’s flexibility.
 Both of these are very relevant when pole dancing.
 Finally, good rest is crucial for strength training, so make sure to leave time between sessions and get proper sleep.

-If you are new to the gym, do not forget to contact a physician and a personal trainer to make the most of your routine in a safe way!
+If you are new to the gym, do not forget to contact a physician and a personal trainer to make the most of your routine safely!
 They will teach you which exercises are appropriate for you and how to correctly perform each of them.
 This is particularly important if you have any previous injuries.